akeneo-labs/ExtensionStarter/doc/install-standalone.md

 echo "# ${CONNECTOR_NAME} extension" > README.md
 ```

-And finally, you can initialize a brand new git repository to start versioning your work:
+And finally initialize a brand new git repository to start versioning your work:

 ```
 git init